Q: What are the requirements for the American Express Centurion (Black) card?

 The American Express black card qualifications include spending $250,000 in a given year on another AmEx card.
-That means you must have an existing AmEx card for one year or more, and spend (and pay off) at least $250,000 over the course of a year.
+That means you must have an existing American Express card (most likely a Platinum Card) for one year or more, and spend (and pay off) at least $250,000 over the course of a year.
 Once you do that, you meet the spending requirement.
 There has been talk of keeping the card exclusive by increasing that requirement to $500,000 or even a $1 million, plus requiring that amount to be spent every year.

 You would think with such a drastic fee increase, that the benefits must have improved, right?
 Well, unfortunately this isn’t the case.
-Many feel the concierge has greatly deteriorated the past few years.
+Many feel the concierge service quality has diminished the past few years.
 In fact, I have read a number of forum posts by cardmembers who have canceled or downgraded to the American Express Platinum (with a $450 fee) because they said the Centurion was no longer worth anywhere close to the annual fee.

-Personally, I feel there was only one benefit which really made it worth the price; they used to offer free first-class upgrades on domestic flights.
+Personally, I feel there was only one benefit of any significant monetary value = free first-class upgrades on domestic flights.
 So you could buy a coach ticket and automatically get bumped to first class for free if there was availability.
-However they got rid of that benefit years ago.
+However, American Express sadly dropped that benefit several years ago.

 With the reported nerfing of benefits, it makes one wonder why people bother with the black card at all.
 Other than the prestige and status that is conferred upon its owner, it makes little sense to pay more for diminished value.